oracle-devrel/oci-pac-opa/oci_terraform/README.md

 Copyright (c) 2020, Oracle and/or its affiliates.
 All rights reserved.

-Licensed under the Universal Permissive License 1.0 or Apache License 2.0.
+Licensed under the Universal Permissive License 1.0.

 See [LICENSE](LICENSE) for more details.